-Pursuant to the Resolution, the County has covenanted for the benefit of the owners and beneficial owners of the Note to comply with Securities and Exchange Commission Rule 15c2-12(b)(5), as amended (the "Rule"), and will enter into a Continuing Disclosure Certificate as of the closing date, in which it covenants to provide information regarding the occurrence of certain enumerated events, and certain financial information on a quarterly basis, to the owners of the Note and to the Municipal Securities Rulemaking Board's Electronic Municipal Market Access ("EMMA") system, or any successor thereto, during the term of the Note.
-In addition, the County has covenanted to provide updated quarterly cash flow information within 60 days of the end of each fiscal quarter, beginning with the fiscal quarter ending September 30, 2022.
-See "APPENDIX D-FORM OF CONTINUING DISCLOSURE CERTIFICATE" attached hereto.
+Pursuant to the Resolution, the County has covenanted for the benefit of the Owners and beneficial owners of the Notes to comply with Securities and Exchange Commission Rule 15c2 12(b)(5) (the "Rule") and will enter into a Continuing Disclosure Certificate as of the closing date, in which it covenants to provide information regarding certain listed events, if any such events should occur, to the owners of the Notes and to EMMA, or any successor thereto, during the term of the Notes.
+In addition, the County has covenanted to provide quarterly General Fund cash flow information within 60 days of the end of each fiscal quarter, beginning with the fiscal quarter ending September 30, 2022.
+See APPENDIX D-"FORM OF CONTINUING DISCLOSURE CERTIFICATE."
 These covenants have been made in order to assist the Underwriters in complying with the Rule.